MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 ### -TenantAdminNotificationForDelayedDelicensingEnabled
 This parameter is available only in the cloud-based service.

-The TenantAdminNotificationForDelayedDelicensingEnabled parameter enables or disables weekly admin Service Health [Service Health](https://learn.microsoft.com/en-US/microsoft-365/enterprise/view-service-health?view=o365-worldwide&WT.mc_id=365AdminCSH_inproduct). advisory notifications about count of EXO delicensed users over a period of 7 days, which are in 30 days grace period.Valid values are:
+The TenantAdminNotificationForDelayedDelicensingEnabled parameter enables or disables weekly admin Service Health advisory notifications that are sent to admins.
+Valid values are:

-- $true: Weekly Service Health advisory notifications about count of EXO delicensed users over a period of 7 days, which are in 30 days grace period.
+- $true: Weekly Service Health advisory notifications are sent to admins about the number of Exchange Online delicensed users who are in the 30 day grace period over the last 7 days.
-- $false: Disable weekly Service Health advisory notifications about count of EXO delicensed users over a period of 7 days, which are in 30 days grace period.
+- $false: Disable weekly Service Health advisory notifications about the number of Exchange Online delicensed users.
 This is the default value.

+For more information about Service Health, see [How to check Microsoft 365 service health](https://learn.microsoft.com/microsoft-365/enterprise/view-service-health).

 The value of this parameter is meaningful on when the value of the DelayedDelicensingEnabled parameter is $true.